Skip to content

 $SearchBotsGooglebotSearchDesktop, GooglebotSearchMobile, BingbotDesktop, BingbotMobile.

-$AIBotsAll AI bot aliases (ChatGPT, OpenAI, Perplexity, Anthropic).
+$AIBotsAll AI bot aliases (ChatGPT, OpenAI, Google-Agent, Perplexity, Anthropic, Amazon).

 Fallback behavior